WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     It is recommended that users use the [cftime][cftime] library to handle time.

+### 3.5 Grid
+* [List of grids][gridlist] (coming soon)
+* List of pressure levels: [Table 2 of Dingley et al. 2025][dataReq]
+* [CMIP7 Guidance on Grids][grid]

+Different climate models use a variety of different horizontal grids that are documented in the [grid registry][gridreg] (coming soon).

+Different MIPs also have different requirements for vertical grid reporting.
+Output can be defined either on the native model levels, or it can be remapped to pressure levels.

+??? info "Masked Averaging"

+    Many variables in CMIP7 are defined as masked means, defined as the mean of a quantity over a portion of the grid cell defined by an area type.
+For more information on this, see this [webpage][maskavg] (coming soon).

+## 4. CMIP7 data format

+As in previous phases, all CMIP7 output has been written to netCDF files.
+Before being published, these files must pass the [ESGF Quality Control (ESGF-QC)][esgfqc].
+Many modelling centres use the [CMOR][cmor] software to standardize their files.
+They are then said to have been “CMORized”.

+Essential features of CMORized data are :

+* Standardized naming from CMIP [CVs][cmipCvs]
+* Consistent [file naming convention][GlobalAttrs]
+* Uniform metadata structure:
+    * [Global attributes][GlobalAttrs]
+    * Coordinate variables such as time, lat, lon, plev
+    * One variable per file
+* Self-describing (all metadata needed to interpret the data are included in the file)
+* Consistent units and standard names following [CF conventions][cfConventionsPage]

 ## 5. Reporting suspected errors
 Information about discovered issues of CMIP7 data is captured by the [Errata Service][ErrataService].

 Any CMIP data user can report an error by submitting an issue through the Propose button on the Errata Service website.
 Proposing erratum through the webform requires a contact email address.
 Once the webform is validated and created, a special link is created and can be shared but the issue won’t appear on the index page.
 A moderator (from the relevant modelling centre providing data) will validate, update or reject the entry.
+When data errors are discovered, data providers are expected to retract the affected datasets from ESGF and, if possible, republish corrected data using updated dataset version identifiers.
 If no moderation action is taken after the 14-day validation period, the issue will be publicly indexed, albeit with a special flag.

 <!--TODO: Add info on contact when decided https://github.com/WCRP-CMIP/cmip7-guidance/issues/45 -->

 ## 6. New to CMIP?

 First time using CMIP?
 Need a bit more help ?
-Check out the [Entry-Level Documentation][eld] (COMING SOON), put together by the [Fresh Eyes on CMIP][FeoC] group.
+Check out the [Entry-Level Documentation][eld] (coming soon), put together by the [Fresh Eyes on CMIP][FeoC] group.

 You have a more specific question ?
 Ask it on the [Fresh Eyes Platform][platform].
 (You need to register [here][register] first.)